FC Hebar Pazardzhik: City Championship (1921-1941)

 In 1921, the first matches for the city football championship were organized.
 Including federated registered sports clubs.
 Two years later, the teams from Tatar Pazardzhik were included in the Southern Bulgarian Sports League to the Plovdiv District.
 According to the regulations of our young then Bulgarian National Sports Federation (BNSF) there are conditions for the establishment of a regional sports administration.
 On January 8, 1925, a congress of the Tatarpazzardzhki Sports Union took place at the Chitalishte "Videlina", which included all sports clubs from the town and those from Belovo, Kozarsko, Perushtitsa, Brestovitsa and Peshtera.
 Botevist Dimitar Garvanov was chosen as the first chairman.
 In the 1925 football season Botev won for the first time the championship of the Plovdiv Sports Area.
 In the same year, the pre-match rule of men to play the adolescents of federal clubs was established.

-Remarkable achievements Botev Pazardzhik achieved since 1926, when Major Angel Angelov was elected as chairman of the club, for Todor Kamenski, Vice-chairman and Secretary Vladimir Popov - Chief of Staff. editor of the Lacha newspaper.
+Achievements Botev Pazardzhik achieved since 1926, when Major Angel Angelov was elected as chairman of the club, for Todor Kamenski, Vice-chairman and Secretary Vladimir Popov - Chief of Staff. editor of the Lacha newspaper.
 The list of football players who have contributed to the success of the club can be extended by many more names.
-Interesting matches are set up between the city's city championship teams.
+Organized matches are set up between the city's city championship teams.
 In a colorful way - launching a rocket from the island of Freedom, it was reported to the citizens that the football game started.
 From April 11, 1926, the journal of the club "News of Sports Club" Hristo Botev started to appear.
 It was this year, on 16 July, Botev and SK Levski united under the name "Hristo Botev" Sports Club with the statute, color and emblem of Botev.
 One of the teen teams was already with a blue team - like Levski's old.
 In August of the same year, Botev achieved his greatest success in his previous history.
 In the games for the State Championship and the Royal Cup, the team from Pazardzhik eliminated in the first round the champion of Stara Zagora district Beroe with 4: 0.
 In the second round, Botev's team defeated the leader of the Orel (Vratza) Vratsa region by 5: 1 and lost to Slavia (Sofia) by 2: 6!
 This brings a lot of revenue to the club and great recognition for football in the city.
 At the opening of the Vacha Power Plant in 1929, electricity was fed to Park Ostrova and to the stadium and the first match in Bulgaria for electric lighting between the local Botev and the Austrian workers was held.
 (The matches played by Levski and Slavia (Sofia) in 1919 are projectors !!!)
 During the games of those years, there were also no "curiosities" that have reached and "developed" in our days.
 In 1934 in a game with SK Levski, 4: 2 for Levski, the referee at the end of the match played a penalty in favor of Sofia citizens, which gave rise to a strong protest by Botevci.
 But the audience interferes and prevents the scandal.